DarioKillenberger/portfolio_website/README.md

 ### My Projects
 - CSS animations
-- Framer Motion??

 ### Maze
+- UseMousePosition hook by Josh W Comeau (https://www.joshwcomeau.com/snippets/react-hooks/use-mouse-position/) (for the cursor sprite)
-- Nothing much (This page needs lots of work 0.0)
+- Some CSS and React Wizardry (This page still needs lots of work 0.0)

 ### Resume
 - Framer Motion (for the fade out/in when leaving/entering viewport)